griffio/griffio.github.io/_posts/2021-07-14-Kill-It-With-Fire-Review.md

 [Kill It With Fire](https://nostarch.com/kill-it-fire)

+From Author:- Marianne Bellotti

 This is a reference to the first printed edition 2021 (227 pages)

-Book also contains index pages
+Th book also contains index pages

-From Author:
-Marianne Bellotti

 Subtitled with Manage aging computer systems and future proof modern ones

-The book has ten chapters and is completed by a useful detailed contents section with page numbers
+There are ten chapters that are broken down into a useful detailed contents section with page numbers

 ---